 Co-pays for office visits and hospital admissions

 A co-pay is what you pay, then insurance covers the rest.
-Co-pay examples: Office visit or walk-in or urgent care clinic: $20; Emergency Room: $75 (waived if admitted); Hospital Room/Board/Miscellaneous Expense: $150 (per hospital admission)
+Co-pay examples: Office visit or urgent care clinic: $20; Emergency Room: $75 (waived if admitted); Hospital Room/Board/Miscellaneous Expense: $150 (per hospital admission)

 Co-insurance for most other services